 - 5 Plain Colored T-shirts – I’m American, and I like my t-shirts.
 However, printed t-shirts stand out in Europe.
 Plain colored t-shirts blend in fine.
 I prefer black as they can also be worn out to dinner at night.

 - Newsboy Hat

 - Baseball Cap

-- 7 Polo Shirts – Five were regular fashion polos.
+- 5 Polo Shirts – Three regular fashion polos.
 Two were breathable Champion polos – great for hot days!

 - 2 Long Sleeve Dress Shirts

 - 2 Pullovers – If you go in the heat of the summer and are visiting mostly Southern Europe, you may not need these.
 (Hint, one of these should be a leave behind as sweaters are bulky.)

 - 2 Pairs of Shorts – One dress and one cargo.
 You may bring more depending on when and where you are going.
 Please don’t bring jorts.
 Those aren’t even acceptable back home.

 - 3 Pairs of Jeans – Again, adjust your shorts / pants mix depending on when and where you are going.
 We went in May so temperatures weren’t quite as hot yet.